-Providers have to remember that issuing checks directly to the patient serves an important benefit for the insurance carrier because this entire process might become a pressure point for more providers to join the carriers’ network and eliminate the risk of not receiving the reimbursement checks.
-Paying patients directly provides an important impetus for non participating OON providers to join the network.
+Substance abuse billing providers have to remember that issuing checks directly to the patient serves an important benefit for the insurance carrier.
+Mainly due to this entire process might become a pressure point for more providers to join the carriers’ network.
+This eliminates the risk of not receiving reimbursement checks.
+Paying patients directly provides an important impetus for nonparticipating OON providers to join the network.

-It is important to note that some states like NJ, TX, CO, NV and others have enacted laws which protect the provider whether such is in network or OON.
+It is important to note that some states like NJ, TX, CO, NV, and others have enacted substance abuse billing laws which protect the provider. these laws are in place whether such is in network or OON.
 A very few other States have also passed similar “mandatory assignment of benefits” laws which protect providers.
 But, only a handful of States have passed such laws.
-In such states the law basically says that if an AOB is executed to their provider, subject to certain rules, the carrier must send payment to the provider not the patient.
+In such states, the law basically says that if an AOB is executed to their provider.
+They are subject to certain rules, the carrier must send payment to the provider, not the patient.

-Of course, many providers in this circumstance do try to be prudent and educate the out of network patient by informing them that the insured needs to sign the AOB.
+Of course, many substance abuse billing providers in this circumstance do try to be prudent and educate them by informing them that the insured needs to sign the AOB.
 However, if the insurance check is sent directly to the patient their obligation is to immediately endorse the check to their provider in payment of the fees for service.
 But, many clients who receive the insurance check after they are no longer in treatment keep the check and, cash it.
 Some clients go to multiple treatment centers to try to play this game to the fullest extent.
 This is the dangerous result of pay 2 patient.